Scherpenzeel, Gelderland: Founding

 The possession of Scherpenzeel was at various times claimed by either Gelderland or Utrecht, but it has now been a part of Gelderland since September 1814.

 Scherpenzeel House (town hall)

 The town's most notable landmark, Scherpenzeel House (Huize Scherpenzeel in Dutch; located at 3 Burgemeester Royaardslaan) began as a 14th-century tower house.
 In the following centuries, it underwent several modifications.
 In 1652, it was expanded considerably by Lady Aleyd of Scherpenzeel.
-In the years 1857–1858, it acquired its present Neogothic form, designed by S.A. van Lunteren, who also designed the surrounding park.
+In the years 1857–1858, it acquired its present Neo-Gothic form, designed by S.A. van Lunteren, who also designed the surrounding park.
 At the time it belonged to the Royaard family, who maintained residence there until 1956.
 In 1975, Scherpenzeel House was declared a national monument and entrusted to the municipality.
 The building was used as the town hall until 2003.

 In 2005, it was let to the Friends of Geldersche Castles Foundation, who keep it open to the public and allow wedding ceremonies to be held there.